US increases sanctions pressure on Iran

 - EU hurt as US flexes sanctions muscles

-"The Iranian regime and its Central Bank have abused access to entities in the UAE to acquire US dollars to fund the (IRGC's) malign activities, including to fund and arm its regional proxy groups," Mr Mnuchin said in a statement.
+"The Iranian regime and its central bank have abused access to entities in the UAE to acquire US dollars to fund the (IRGC's) malign activities, including to fund and arm its regional proxy groups," Mr Mnuchin said in a statement.

 "We are intent on cutting off IRGC revenue streams wherever their source and whatever their destination," he added.